Maneren/cmake-project-template/README.md

 tests _together_ with the feature code?
 If so you'd want to start your project pre-integrated with a good testing framework.

+> [!NOTE]
+>
+> This template is mainly focused on Unix-like systems.
+It should work on
+> Windows as well, but it is not guaranteed.

 ## Division with a remainder library

 Divider is a minimal project that's kept deliberately small.
 It is used to